 A CoDA meeting is a group of two or more people who come together around their shared desire for healthy and loving relationships.
-The meeting uses the Twelve Steps and Twelve Traditions of CoDependents Anonymous as the basis for working toward recovery.
+The meeting uses the Twelve Steps and Twelve Traditions of Co-Dependents Anonymous as the basis for working toward recovery.
 It is a place to find sponsorship and fellowship as well as the sharing of experience, strength, and hope.
 A strong sense of acceptance and community makes a meeting attractive both to the newcomer and old timer.

 There are minimal requirements to be considered a CoDA meeting.
-These requirements are to read the four following Foundational Documents as written at every meeting and to register the meeting with either CoDA World or their Voting Entity (VE).
+These requirements are to read the four following Foundational Documents as written at every meeting and to register the meeting with either CoDA Inc. or their voting entity.
+These documents can be found later in this manual.
+Meetings who choose not to read these documents will not be listed in the CoDA Meeting Directory on the coda.org website since they are not considered CoDA meetings.